erichard/awesome-gdpr/README.md

   * Checklist
     * [GDPR Checklist](https://gdprchecklist.io) - The GDPR Compliance Checklist - This is a basic checklist you can use to harden your GDPR compliancy.
   * DSAR
-    * [GDPR Form](https://gdprform.io) - Manage and fulfill requests for data access, portability, and erasure.
+    * [GDPR Form](https://gdprform.io) - Commercial Product - Manage and fulfill requests for data access, portability, and erasure.
 Easy-to-configure web form for your customers & website visitors.
   * Maps
     * [Leaflet.js](http://leafletjs.com/) - An open-source JavaScript library for mobile-friendly interactive maps.
 Good replacement for Google Maps.
     * [Mapbox](https://www.mapbox.com/) - A complete SDK to build Maps, Search and/or Navigation system.